CurveBending/CurveBending.github.io/_posts/2025-07-13-VPP - Democratizing the Energy Revolution.md

 ---

 Utilities spend billions on grid infrastructure every year to meet power demand.
 Despite the investments, the ever-mounting challenges, from addressing the power surge to ensuring grid reliability, continue outpacing the infrastructure upgrades.
-Against this backdrop, "virtual" power plants, which coordinate millions of smart devices already in customers' homes, are gaining traction as a new type of grid assets.
+Against this backdrop, "virtual" power plants, which coordinate millions of smart devices already in customers' homes, are gaining traction as a new type of grid asset.
 While traditional power plants are infrastructure connected to the grid through grid ties, VPPs integrate existing Distributed Energy Resources (DER) into the grid system through a virtual connection layer, hence the name.

 ## Market Context

 The VPP market stands at around[ $2.7 billion](https://www.globenewswire.com/news-release/2025/07/09/3112363/0/en/Virtual-Power-Plant-VPP-Industry-Research-Report-2025-2035-Distributed-Energy-Resources-Proliferation-Driving-VPP-Ecosystem-Expansion.html) today, representing less than 20% of total DER capacity.
-Still in its nacent stage, the market is projected to penetrate 40-60% DER, growing towards an estimated range of $5-30 billion by 2030.
+Still in its nascent stage, the market is projected to penetrate 40-60% DER, growing towards an estimated range of $5-30 billion by 2030.

 The scale of opportunity reflects the magnitude of grid transformation challenges brought by various converging forces: surging power demand from the continued industrialization, electrification, and the new AI compute needs; the integration of intermittent renewable energy and the increasing difficulty of balancing demand with reliability; and on the power system side, the slow buildout of new grid infrastructure.